nguyentrantuan/LaptopChoice/README.md

 This reposition contains python and php script running on an EC2 instance.
 The instance has been installed LAMP stack.

-Python script run daily to scrape Bestbuy.ca website to update current price Php script also run daily to update MySQL table, which store data and execute for users' queries.
+- Python script run daily to scrape Bestbuy.ca website to update current price.
+- Php script also run daily to update MySQL table, which store data and execute for users' queries.